-Pupils who are absent for whatever reason are required to phone reception on 020 8961 4204 to inform the school of their absence.
-Please remember to contact the school daily before 9.30a.m. on each day they’re ill.
+For pupils who are absent for whatever reason, parents are required to phone the school reception on 020 8961 4204 to inform the school of their absence.
+Please remember to contact the school daily before 9.30 a.m. on each day they’re ill.

 7: Completing homework / independent learning effectively

 Pupils are asked to use their personal time constructively while at Edith Kay to cover areas that need special attention.
 You may have homework to research, or exam questions to brush up on.
 Don’t forget to speak to your teachers who will always support you.